 Both these services are good for short-term weight loss, and both provide counseling and advice on making long-term lifestyle changes.
-But in time you’ll likely want to move on from these specialized plans to a more generalized meal delivery plan.
+But in time you might want to move on from these specialized plans to a more generalized meal delivery plan.

-When that time comes, or if neither of these weight-loss services is a good fit for you, there are plenty of options on our list of the best weight loss meal delivery services of 2023.
+When that time comes, or if neither of these weight-loss services is a good fit for you, there are plenty of options on our list of the best weight-loss meal delivery services.

-With their Basic Meal Plan for Women starting at just $8.54 per day, Nutrisystem is the cheaper of the two services.
-Jenny Craig’s plans start at Price: Missing Product jenny-craig per day.
-But be advised that Nutrisystem meals are considerably more expensive if you buy them a la carte and don’t sign up for their subscription service.
+With its Basic Meal Plan for Women starting at just $8.54 per day, Nutrisystem is the cheaper of the 2 services.
+Jenny Craig’s plans start at $13.99 per day.
+But be advised that Nutrisystem meals are considerably more expensive if you buy them a la carte rather than signing up for a subscription.

-While you can choose from a menu with over 150 options, Nutrisystem doesn’t allow you to swap out proteins or other ingredients from entrees.
+Nutrisystem doesn’t allow you to swap out proteins or other ingredients from entrees, but you can choose from a menu with over 150 options.
 Most weight loss meal delivery services carefully plan their menus to ensure your nutritional needs are met on a low-calorie diet.

 While Jenny Craig has over 85 entrees on its menu, Nutrisystem has over 150.
 Variety is important with weight loss meal services.
-You’ll be getting almost all your calories from Nutrisystem or Jenny Craig and so you want as many menu choices as you can get.
+You’ll be getting almost all your calories from Nutrisystem or Jenny Craig, so you want as many menu choices as you can get.